 $ oc get useroauthaccesstokens

-Users can review their own OAuth access tokens and delete any that are no longer needed.
+You can review your own OAuth access tokens and delete any that are no longer needed.

 List all user-owned OAuth access tokens: